VictoriaMetrics/VictoriaMetrics/README.md

      An optional list of labels to drop from samples before stream de-duplication and aggregation .
 See https://docs.victoriametrics.com/stream-aggregation/#dropping-unneeded-labels
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
+  -streamAggr.ignoreFirstIntervals int
+     Number of aggregation intervals to skip after the start.
+Increase this value if you observe incorrect aggregation results after restarts.
+It could be caused by receiving unordered delayed data from clients pushing data into the database.
+See https://docs.victoriametrics.com/stream-aggregation/#ignore-aggregation-intervals-on-start
   -streamAggr.ignoreOldSamples
      Whether to ignore input samples with old timestamps outside the current aggregation interval.
 See https://docs.victoriametrics.com/stream-aggregation/#ignoring-old-samples
   -streamAggr.keepInput